15 people, mostly seniors, killed in highway crash in Canada, official says

-TORONTO (AP) — A bus carrying mostly seniors collided with a semi-trailer truck at a highway intersection in a rural part of the province of Manitoba on Thursday, killing 15 people and injuring 10 more, Canadian police said.
+TORONTO (AP) — A bus carrying seniors to a casino collided with a semi-trailer truck at a highway intersection in a rural part of the Canadian province of Manitoba Thursday, killing 15 people and injuring 10 more, police said.

-Rob Hill, Commanding Officer of the Manitoba Royal Canadian Mounted Police, said the bus was carrying 25 people and authorities are deploying all their resources in the province to the scene.
+Rob Hill, Commanding Officer of the Manitoba Royal Canadian Mounted Police, said the bus was carrying 25 people and authorities in Manitoba were deploying all their resources to the scene.
 Ten people were taken to hospitals.

 TV broadcasters aired images of what looked like a large van or bus smoldering in a ditch near a transport truck with a smashed engine on a road.
 The pavement was littered with debris — broken glass, a large bumper and what looked like a walking aid.
 Seven blue and yellow tarps were stretched out.

-Ambulance helicopters have been dispatched to the scene from Winnipeg and Regina.
+“The public is reeling and asking a lot of questions and people are trying to determine if their loved ones were involved,” Lasson said.
+“Death on this scale is never normalized for us.”

+The crash scene was in Carberry, a city 170 kilometers (105 miles) west of Manitoba’s capital of Winnipeg.

-“The news from Carberry, Manitoba is incredibly tragic.”
-Canadian Prime Minister Justin Trudeau tweeted.
-“I’m sending my deepest condolences to those who lost loved ones today, and I’m keeping the injured in my thoughts.
-I cannot imagine the pain those affected are feeling – but Canadians are here for you.”
+“The news from Carberry, Manitoba is incredibly tragic,” Canadian Prime Minister Justin Trudeau tweeted.
+“I’m sending my deepest condolences to those who lost loved ones today, and I’m keeping the injured in my thoughts.”

-Carberry is 170 kilometers (105 miles) west of Manitoba's capital of Winnipeg.
+A family support center has been set up at a Lutheran Church in Dauphin, Manitoba for relatives.
+Police said the people on the bus were from Dauphin and the areas around it.

 Credit: AP